Molly (1778 ship): Career

-4th slave voyage (1783–1784): Captain James Aspinall sailed from Liverpool on 2 June 1783.
-Molly left the Gold Coast on 17 April 1784 and arrived Kingston on 29 May, having come via Barbados.
+4th voyage transporting enslaved people (1783–1784): Captain James Aspinall sailed from Liverpool on 2 June 1783.
+Molly left the Gold Coast on 17 April 1784, and arrived Kingston on 29 May, having come via Barbados.
 She had embarked 550 captives and she arrived with 522, for a 5% mortality rate.
-Molly left Jamaica on 5 July and arrived back at Liverpool on 17 August.
+Molly left Jamaica on 5 July, and arrived back at Liverpool on 17 August.
 She had left Liverpool with 52 crew members and had suffered three crew deaths on her voyage.

-5th slave voyage (1784–1786): Captain Aspinall sailed from Liverpool on 18 November 1784.
+5th voyage transporting enslaved people (1784–1786): Captain Aspinall sailed from Liverpool on 18 November 1784.
 Molly started acquiring captives at Anomabu on 18 January 1785.
 She then gathered more captives at Cape Coast Castle, before leaving Africa on 28 June.
 She passed Barbados with 560 captives and arrived at Kingston on 22 August.
 She had embarked 570 captives and she arrived with 540, for a mortality rate of 5%.
 The Guineaman Molly, Aspinall, master, was driven ashore on 28 August at Jamaica in a hurricane.
 She was gotten off.
 She sailed from Kingston on 4 November and arrived back at Liverpool on 11 January 1786.
 She had left Liverpool with 50 crew members and she had suffered 14 crew deaths on her voyage.

-6th slave voyage (1786–1788): Captain Robert Bibby sailed from Liverpool on 20 September 1786.
-Molly acquired her captives at the Cameroons and arrived at Dominica on 2 May 1788 with 320 catives.
+6th voyage transporting enslaved people (1786–1788): Captain Robert Bibby sailed from Liverpool on 20 September 1786.
+Molly acquired her captives at the Cameroons and arrived at Dominica on 2 May 1788, with 320 captives.
 She sailed from Dominica on 30 May and arrived back at Liverpool on 4 July.
 She had left Liverpool with 45 crew members and had suffered 12 crew deaths on her voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-7th slave voyage (1789–1790): Captain Robert Bibby sailed from Liverpool on 3 January 1789.
-Molly started acquiring her captives at Cape Coast Castle on 23 March and sailed from Africa on 30 August.
+7th voyage transporting enslaved people (1789–1790): Captain Robert Bibby sailed from Liverpool on 3 January 1789.
+Molly started acquiring her captives at Cape Coast Castle on 23 March, and sailed from Africa on 30 August.
 She arrived at Kingston on 31 October.
 She had embarked 410 captives and she arrived with 410, but landed 404, for a 2% mortality rate.
 She sailed from Kingston on 24 November and arrived back at Liverpool on 10 January 1790.
 She had left Liverpool with 42 crew members and had suffered no crew deaths on her voyage.